 The empirical portion of this paper closely studies a sample of 453 tokens that completed ICOs and were subsequently traded on a secondary market exchange for at least 90 days.
-This subset of relatively successful ICOs raised the equivalent of \$5.7 billion.
-We study which issuer and token characteristics are associated with success.
+We examine which issuer and token characteristics are associated with success.
 Our primary criteria for success are measures of liquidity, which we observe at horizons up to six months from the first trading date.
 We focus on liquidity for two reasons.
 First, from the perspective of an early stage investor, liquidity is a central benefit of ICOs relative to conventional financing instruments.
 Second, liquidity captures market depth and interest in the token, in the absence of commercial success measures (few issuers have launched their networks as of this writing).
 Also, in their theory of token-based platforms, Sockin and Xiong (2018) show that token trading enables information aggregation from potential customers about demand for a platform's service, and conclude that an individual's decision to join a token-based platform depends positively on volume.